 Although, this method could be a bit risky.
 Because you are directly editing your WordPress core file.
 Therefore, if you make a mistake, your website may break.

 So, we highly recommend getting a backup of your WordPress website before editing your .htaccess file.

-Locate .htaccess file and download it to your computer.
-To prevent any mistakes, you have to edit it on your computer.
-Then, upload the edited version on your server.
+Locate the .htaccess file and download it to your computer.
+To prevent any mistakes, you have to edit them on your computer.
+Then, upload the edited version to your server.

 Copy and paste the code below between your beginning and ending WordPress tag.

 Finally, save the file and upload it back to your server.
 Now all you need to do is check your website with GZIP online compression tool to make sure GZIP is enabled on your website or not.

 2. Enable GZIP Compression on NGINX for WordPress

 NGINX is an open-source web server.
 If you are using this webserver for your website, you just need to add the following command to your nginx.conf file.